bioatmosphere/GoG/README.md

 # PDF
-Pattern, Diversity, and Functioning for integrated ecosystem demography modelling
+Pattern, Diversity, and Process for demography-based integrative modelling of ecosystems and the biosphere.